SaltwaterC/sploit-tools/README.md

 A simple Python script for replicating the functionality of pattern_create.rb and pattern_offset.rb tools of the Metasploit Framework.
 Useful for exploit writers than only have a python binary around.

-The implementation is limited to 20280 bytes buffers which is the maximum length for a unique string of the Aa0 pattern.
-In practice, I didn't need more, but at the same time I barely scratched the subject of exploit writing.

 Simply invoke the script without arguments or junk arguments in order to get the help.

-TODO: remove the implementation limits.
-Return all the offsets for patterns exceeding 20280 bytes.

 ### Examples